Philomont, Virginia: Annual events

 One of the village's seminal annual events is the fire department barbecue, held in May.
 This fundraiser features slow cooked beef with BBQ sauce and all the fixings and sides including a baked potato, coleslaw, salad and green beans.

 The second annual Philomont PHair took place on April 24–25, 2010.
 The PHair is composed of local artisans, growers, plant vendors and commercial garden-themed retailers selling garden-themed items.
 Free parking was available at the Philomont Community Center.
-A delicious lunch was available for a nominal fee of $5.00.
-The entire community looks forward to the third annual Philomont Phair on April 30, 2011 and invites everyone out for an enjoyable "Day in the Country."
+The community celebrated to the third annual Philomont Phair on April 30, 2011, and advertised it as a "Day in the Country."

 A third event is the annual Philomont Horse Show, held on the fourth Saturday in April.
 The show has been running since the 1950s and is a major fundraiser for the Philomont Fire Department.
 It used to be a rated show (even olympian Joe Fargis showed at Philomont in the early days), but the show is now on the VHSA and DCAHSA local circuit.
 The well-attended show boasts two grass rings and holds all the regular VHSA classes as well as fun classes like a Hunter Derby and pairs classes.